mike632t/sdc-examples/README.md

 A minimal runtime environment to allow SDCC to target systems running CP/M.

-It also contains a small collection of example programs tah can be compiled standard CP/M `.COM` executables.
+It also contains a small collection of example programs.

+Note - Newer versions of the SDCC compiler use a different calling standard so you need to use `--sdcccall 0` when using these CP/M libraries with SDCC 4.2.0 or later.

-## Contents
+### Contents

 Runtime files:
 - `sdc-crt0.s` — Minimal CP/M runtime support.
 - `sdc-cpm.c` — Provides the putchar() function used by printf() etc.

-Examples
+Examples:
 - `sdc-hello.c` — Of course the first example is "Hello World".
 - `sdc-mandlebrot.c` — ASCII Mandelbrot set.
 - `sdc-julia.c` — ASCII Julia set.

 The examples were compiled using SDCC version 3.8 and tested on CP/M 2.2.

-## Building the CP/M runtime libraries
+### Building the CP/M runtime libraries

 The C runtime is written for SDCC's Z80 assembler and is used to define the starting address and to call main().